amalay/terraform-azure/learning/day-01/README.md

 ```

+3. <b>azurerm</b> is the Azure Provider which used to configure infrastructure in Azure subscription using Azure Resource Manager APIs.

-3. Execute below commands one by one.
+4. Execute below commands one by one.

 #### Commands
 > <b>az login</b> - To login to azure.